Raiffeisen Bank (Ukraine): Banking network

-The vast majority of Raiffeisen Bank Aval's branches are fully functional, i.e. they provide a full range of standard banking services to private and corporate clients, as well as small and micro businesses.
-In addition, the bank's network includes commission branches on the territory of the State Customs Service of Ukraine and in representative offices / stores of MTS Ukraine, the bank's corporate client.
+The vast majority of Raiffeisen Bank Aval's branches were fully functional, i.e. they provide a full range of standard banking services to private and corporate clients, as well as small and micro businesses.
+In addition, the bank's network included commission branches on the territory of the State Customs Service of Ukraine and in representative offices / stores of MTS Ukraine, the bank's corporate client.